Analytics built by: Location, Inc.

 Raw data sources: American Community Survey (U.S. Census Bureau), U.S. Department of Housing and Urban Development, Federal Housing Finance Agency.

-Relative to West Virginia, our data show that Charleston's latest annual appreciation rate is lower than 50% of the other cities and towns in West Virginia.
+Relative to West Virginia, our data show that Charleston's latest annual appreciation rate is higher than 80% of the other cities and towns in West Virginia.